Your cart is currently empty!

 [Note: Garden soil may contain eggs of invasive jumping worms, so please use a potting mix to plant the native tree seeds.
 Please do not risk transferring jumping worm cocoons (eggs) to other sites.
 The jumping worm eggs are tiny and virtually undetectable in soil.

 Next, water the soil and press down firmly on it.
-Place the native tree seeds into the pot.
+Place the native tree seeds into the pot with the potting mix.

 A good rule of thumb is to sow the seeds to the depth of one to two times the thickness of the seed.
 According to experts, it is better to plant too shallow than too deep.
 After planting, cover the seeds with potting mix and water the pots gently but thoroughly.
 Do not flood them as the seeds may float to the surface or wash out of the pot.